xjxxjx1017/EverySimpleEventSystemForGames/README.md

 # How to use
 ## First, create a new class.
-* Each event has it's own class.
+* Each event has its own class.
 * The class contains a static manager and the actual event structure that you want to send through.
 ```javascript
 export class EventHpChanged {